rdig/wpa-cli/docs/wpa_cli.md

 - `--debug` Show debug information
 - `-v`, `--version` Display the current version
 - `-h`, `--help` Display help and usage details

+### Commands

+These are the available commands:

+- `install` Install a new wordpress instance.
+Takes the target folder from the `--path` option.
+- `update` Updates the local wordpress instace.
+You specify it's location via the `--path` option.

+### Example

+To install a new wordpress instance into the `wordpress_new` folder you would run:

+`wpa-cli install --path wordpress_new/`